intel/FdtBusPkg/Docs/DeviceDrivers.md

 fully encapsulate any discovery and interaction with `EFI_DT_IO_PROTOCOL`-bearing device handles.

+### Simple Example

 The following figure demonstrates how a legacy driver or library can locate supported DT controllers.

 ```mermaid
 stateDiagram-v2